Analytics - Section

 Getting Started With Coveo Usage Analytics

-This topic tells you how to get going on your Coveo usage analytics journey.
+This article focuses on how to get going on your Coveo UA journey.

-Ensure the Coveo front-end products you use push standard search-related events and metadata.
+Ensure that the Coveo front-end products you use push standard search-related events and metadata.

 Coveo for Salesforce

-Analyticscomponent with minimal configuration to automatically push all out-of-the-box search events to the Coveo Cloud usage analytics service for your Coveo Cloud organization (see Coveo Component Analytics).
+Analyticscomponent with minimal configuration to automatically push all out-of-the-box search events to Coveo UA for your Coveo Cloud organization.

-An administrator can configure a Coveo .NET Front-End to send standard search-related usage analytics data to a Coveo Cloud organization when performing the first time setup (see Coveo .NET Front-End First Time Setup).
+An administrator can configure a hosted search page to send standard search-related usage analytics data to a Coveo Cloud organization when performing the first time configuration (see Manage Search Pages).

 Visualize your usage analytics data